codegymdanang/airbnb-a0419L1-frontend/README.md

-# airbnb-a0419L1-backend
+# airbnb-a0419L1-frontend
-AirBnB Backend of A0419L1 team
+AirBnB Frontend of A0419L1 team